cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_2.rst

    whatever materials happended to be readily available at the time).
 For example, "I tried to figure out which wire was causing the problem, but there’s a veritable rat’s nest of wires, chords, and cables down there."

+#.
+BOM

+   The :abbr:`BOM (Byte Order Marker)` is a Unicode character, ``U+FEFF``, whose appearance as a magic number at the start of a text stream can signal several things to a program reading the text:

+      * The byte order, or endianness, of the text stream;
+      * The fact that the text stream's encoding is Unicode, to a high level of confidence;
+      * Which Unicode encoding the text stream is encoded as.

+   BOM use is optional.
+Its presence interferes with the use of UTF-8 by software that does not expect non-ASCII bytes at the start of a file but that could otherwise handle the text stream.